 Before the Equality Act 2010, tribunals held that the employment provisions of the DDA should be re-interpreted so as to comply with this EU court decision.
-However, since October 2010 discrimination by association is in any event illegal under the wording of the Equality Act 2010.
+Since October 2010 discrimination by association is in any event illegal under the wording of the Equality Act 2010.

 From the Employment Code, para 3.19: